apache/mxnet/docs/tutorials/gluon/mnist.md

 (Recall that we set the batch size to 100 in the ["Loading Data"](#loading-data) part.)

 Besides the batch size, the SGD algorithm has one important *hyperparameter*: the *learning rate*.
-It determines the size of steps that the algorithm takes in search of parameters that allow the network to optimally fit the training data, and as such it has great influence on both the course of the training process and its final outcome.
+It determines the size of steps that the algorithm takes in search of parameters that allow the network to optimally fit the training data.
+Therefore, this value has great influence on both the course of the training process and its final outcome.
-In general, hyperparameters refer to *non-learnable* values that need to be chosen before training and that have an effect on the outcome.
+In general, hyperparameters refer to *non-learnable* values that need to be chosen before training and that have a potential effect on the outcome.
 In this example, further hyperparameters are the number of layers in the network, the number of neurons of the first two layers, the activation function and (later) the loss function.

 The SGD optimization method can be accessed in MXNet Gluon through the [`Trainer`](https://mxnet.incubator.apache.org/api/python/gluon/gluon.html#trainer) class.